Z-243/syntax_study/README.md

-# Syntax Study — Programming Study Chat Room App
+# Syntax Study — Chat Room App

 A collaborative **chat room platform built with Django**, designed for programmers to study together, share knowledge, and collaborate on coding problems.
 The app includes authentication, profile customization, room creation, and light/dark theme support.